freego/freego-sprinkle/README.md

-# Our Sprinkle recipes
+# Our (old) Sprinkle recipes

-We use these scripts for quick and reproducible initial setup of our Ubuntu Linux-based servers.
+We used these scripts for quick and reproducible initial setup of our Ubuntu Linux-based servers.
-Desired packages will be installted and some example config files will be copied (but not automatically enabled).
+Desired packages will be installed and some example config files will be copied (but not automatically enabled).

-This is currently for Ubuntu 12.04 LTS, some changes may be needed for other debian based systems.
+This was for Ubuntu 12.04 LTS, some changes may be needed for other debian based systems.

 ## SprinkWAT.